Brown measure of the sum of an elliptic operator and a free random variable in a finite von Neumann algebra: Introduction

-The present work extends previous results \cite{BianeLehner2001, HoHall2020Brown, Ho2020Brown, HoZhong2020Brown} for the sum of a selfadjoint operator with a circular operator or a (non-twisted) elliptic operator.
+The present work extends previous results \cite{BianeLehner2001, HoHall2020Brown, Ho2020Brown, HoZhong2020Brown} for the sum of a self-adjoint operator with a circular operator or a (non-twisted) elliptic operator.
 All these work rely on some PDE methods and did not explain why subordination functions appeared in the Brown measure formulas.
 We use a completely different approach based on Hermitian reduction and subordination functions.
 The new method provides a conceptual explanation how subordination functions play a key role.
-The method and subordination results developed in this paper are likely to be useful in the study of non-normal random matrices, in particular for various deformed random matrix models.
-For instance, the main results obtained in our work were used in a recent preprint of Hall-Ho \cite[Section 2.2]{HallHo2022Conjecture}, where they proposed conjectures relating empirical eigenvalue distributions of deformed i.i.d. random matrix model with elliptic random matrix model.
+The method and subordination results developed in this paper are likely to be useful in the study of non-normal random matrices.
+Our main results provide potential applications to unify various important deformed random matrix models (see \cite{Bordenave-Caputo-Chafai-cpam2014, CapitaineP2016_fullrank, Tao2013_circular_finiterank, TaoVu2010} for example).